sharpmachine/whiteantelopestudio.com/wp-content/plugins/seo-ultimate/readme.txt

 	* The "URL Conflict Resolution" setting lets you arbitrate between pages/terms when taxonomy base removal causes their URLs to conflict

 * **SEO Ultimate Widgets**
-	* Lets you output your Deeplink Juggernaut Footer Links in a widget
+	* Lets you output your Deeplink Juggernaut Footer Links in a widget.
-	* The Siloed Categories widget makes it drag-and-drop-easy to construct siloed navigation on your site
+	* The Siloed Categories widget makes it drag-and-drop-easy to construct siloed navigation on your site.

-* **Settings Monitor** - NEW in Version 6.9
+* **Settings Monitor**
-	* Keep tabs on the SEO-friendliness of your site's settings with a dashboard of green/yellow/red indicators
+	* Keep tabs on the SEO-friendliness of your site's settings with a dashboard of green/yellow/red indicators.

+* **Open Graph Integrator** -- UPDATED in Version 7.5
+	* Out-of-the-box functionality autogenerates Open Graph data for your homepage, posts, pages, attachments, custom post type objects, and user profile pages.
+	* Fine-grained controls allow you to customize the Open Graph title, image, and content type for every single post, page, attachment, and custom post type object on your site.
+	* Mass-editors let you specify Open Graph data for multiple posts and pages at a time.
+	* Includes support for summary-style and photo-style Twitter Cards.

+* **Author Highlighter** -- NEW in Version 7.4
+	* Generates code so that when one of your site's posts appears in Google search results, the Google+ profile picture of the post's author will appear alongside it.
+	* Includes support for both single-author and multi-author site setups.
+	* Supports author highlighting for posts, pages, attachments, custom post types, the homepage, archive pages, and author pages.
+	* Inserts a "Google+ Profile URL" field on the WordPress user profile editor, so that users can insert their Google+ URL and enable author highlighting on their posts.

-* **Settings Manager**
+* **Plugin Settings Manager** (located under Settings > SEO Ultimate)
 	* Export your SEO Ultimate settings to a file and re-import later if desired.
-	* Move SEO Ultimate settings between blogs using the export/import functionality.
+	* Use the export/import functionality to move SEO Ultimate settings between WordPress sites.
 	* Reset all settings back to "factory defaults" if something goes wrong.

 * **Additional features**